ILLIXR/proclamation/USAGE.md

   the changelog for the next release.
 - If your changes affect multiple sections, you can have a file in each section describing the section-specific changes.
+- If you want more than one changelog fragment per section in a single change, you can name the additional fragments `mr.YOURNUMBER.2.md`, `mr.YOURNUMBER.3.md`, etc. The additional number appended at the end will not appear in the output, but will keep the files separate and will affect the sort order of the fragments.
 - If your change resolves an issue or otherwise references some issue or merge/pull request, you can add those references to the beginning of your changelog fragment.
 See the full instructions below regarding